 Our Approach to Surgery is Anything but Plastic

 Breasts have many nicknames, but one especially common term we often hear is “the twins.”
-What we find here in our clinic, at CARE Plastic Surgery, is that many women believe the ideal breasts are perfectly paired, perky, and full, however in reality nature doesn’t always provide our “ideal.”
+What we find here at CARE Plastic Surgery is that many women believe the ideal breasts are perfectly paired, perky, and full.
+However, in reality, nature doesn’t always provide our “ideal.”
 If your “twins” aren’t as you would like, consider coming to see us.
 Breast surgery for uneven and misshapen breasts can often help provide greater symmetry.